unsloth

 README:

-All notebooks are beginner friendly!
-Add your dataset, click "Run All", and you'll get a 2x faster finetuned model which can be exported to GGUF, Ollama, vLLM or uploaded to Hugging Face.
+Notebooks are beginner friendly.
+Read our guide.
+Add your dataset, click "Run All", and export your finetuned model to GGUF, Ollama, vLLM or Hugging Face.

 Unsloth supports | Free Notebooks | Performance | Memory use |